ramiyengar/kore/doc/quick-start.md

 server: http://127.0.0.1:10080
 ```

-Is all that is required, you can then do a auth flow to the API server, which will then authorise using either a Defined IDP or Dex if you are using the Demo.
+Is all that is required, you can then do an auth flow to the API server, which will authorise using the defined IDP.

 ```
 ./bin/korectl auth
 ```

-Once authenticated, There are several configuration files, which can be found in: `examples` directory:
+Once authenticated, there are several configuration files, which can be found in: `examples` directory:

 1. `credentials.yml` : Which is used to define the service account credential for GKE, this will require a Role for GKE in order to work inside of a project.
 ```